ERO-HACK/Python-Obfuscator/README.md

-# Python Obfuscator Tool
+# 🔒 Python Obfuscator Tool

-A simple and clean Python-based tool to obfuscate your `.py` scripts by encoding them into Base64.
+A simple and stylish Python-based obfuscation tool that encodes your `.py` scripts into Base64 format, wraps them inside an `exec()` block, and makes your source code harder to read.
-Great for hiding source code logic and adding a small layer of security.

 ---

-## 💡 Features
+## ✨ Features

-- Animated banner with colors
+- 🎨 Animated, colorful banner (compatible with Windows/Linux terminals)
-- Progress loader before start
+- ⏳ Smooth loading animation before execution
-- Clean interactive CLI input
+- 🧠 Intelligent CLI input for file paths
-- Auto wraps obfuscated code in an `exec()` block
+- 🧱 Obfuscates code using base64 encoding inside an `exec()` call
-- Works on both Windows & Linux terminals
+- 💡 Switch-based help menu (`-h`)
+- 🖥️ Pure Python — no compilation to `.exe`

 ---

-## 🚀 Usage

-### 🔧 Requirements:
+## 🔧 Requirements

+Install the required library:

 ```bash
 pip install colorama